farhana988/FlixNectar-client-side/README.md

-# FlixNectar: Interactive Movie Exploration Platform
+# FlixNectar (Interactive Movie Exploration Platform)

 **FlixNectar** is an interactive and dynamic web application designed to provide users with a seamless movie exploration experience.
 The platform allows users to discover a wide variety of movies, track upcoming releases, manage their movie collections, and engage socially through features like Watch Parties.
 Whether you're a movie enthusiast or just looking for your next film, FlixNectar enhances the experience with personalized features and real-time updates.